A floating home on Multnomah Channel. Wake up to still water and wild birds. The city is 20 minutes away — but you will not want to leave.

 Bread, honey, and a book.
 The river does the rest.

-Built-in cedar desk with dual monitors.
+Built-in cedar desk with river views.
 High-speed internet.
-Wood blinds filtering river light.
-Take your calls with a view of the channel.
+Wood blinds filtering the light off the channel.
+Take your calls with water beneath you.
 Step onto the porch for lunch.
 This isn't working from home — it's working from somewhere extraordinary.

 "Twenty minutes from the city.
 A world away from everything."

-Paddle boards included · Swim from the dock · Canoe the channel
+Paddle boards included · Swim from the dock · Canoe or kayak the channel